 Alioze presents you with a few brands that, over the last few years, have managed to stand out by perfectly targeting their clientele.
 Here are the top 5 best fashion ads of the last few years.

 Lacoste had already hit hard with its Timeless communication campaign a few years ago.
 With Crocodile Inside, the fashion brand is back in force.
 Designed by the BETC agency, a commercial and three

-All three images are the work of photographer Oliver Hadlee Pearch.
-In each visual, a person moves forward despite the headwind.
+The three images are a work of photographer Oliver Hadlee Pearch.
+In each picture, a person is moving forward despite the headwind.
 Selah Marley, Leo Walk and Novak Djokovic perfectly embody the slogan ” Life is a beautiful sport “.
-For example, the tennis player managed to clinch the first place in the world despite an injury.
+For example, the tennis player managed to reach the top spot in the world despite an injury.

-Sentences like “It’s not your age to wear this! ” Or “Did you put on your pajamas today or what?”
-Catch the eye of the Parisian, then the latter is invited to break the panel to retrieve a piece of clothing that is inside.
+Phrases like “You’re not old enough to wear that” or “Did you wear your pajamas today or what?” catch the eye of the Parisian, who is then invited to break the panel to retrieve an item of clothing inside.

-Wedressfair, which only offers ethical and responsible brands on its platform, tackles the excesses of fashion.
+Wedressfair, which only offers ethical and responsible brands on its platform, is tackling the excesses of fashion.
 At the time of the

-Above, beautiful images highlight portraits of men, women and children with texts such as “the cotton of this dress is a GMO, fed with pesticides, and colored with toxic products.
-But it’s written in green “.
-One way to denounce the
+On the top, beautiful images highlight portraits of men, women and children with texts such as “the cotton in this dress is GMO, fed with pesticides, and colored with toxic products.
+But it’s written in green”.
+A way to denounce the

-For the second round, Kanye West called on fashion influencers.
-They recreated and hijacked the original images of Kim Kardashian to play her, to be photographed, and then, in turn, to post the photos on Instagram with the hashtag #YeezySeason6.
+For round two, Kanye West called on fashion influencers.
+They recreated and repurposed the original images of Kim Kardashian to embody her, have their photos taken, and then post, in turn, the photos on Instagram with the hashtag #YeezySeason6.
 The images have gone viral.
-The Yeezy sneakers allowed the rapper to join Forbes magazine’s list of billionaires.
+Yeezy sneakers have helped the rapper join Forbes magazine’s list of billionaires.